-Tizen Studio provides various tools to help you with the different native application development process phases:
+Tizen Studio provides various tools to help you with the different Web application development process phases:

 You can create new application projects with the Project Wizard, and manage the existing applications in the Project Explorer view in Tizen Studio.
 You can also manage connected devices, and register certificates for your applications to allow them to be published in the application stores.

-You can manage various application functionalities and features through the application manifest file, which you can easily configure with the manifest text editor.
-In addition, you can localize your application to use various languages and locale-specific resources by using the PO file editor and Resource Manager view in Tizen Studio.
+You can manage various application functionalities and features through the application configuration file, which you can easily configure with a test or form editor.
+In addition, you can localize your application to use various languages and locale-specific resources by using the Web Localization view in Tizen Studio.

-You can run and test your application using the Tizen Emulator.
-In addition, the Smart Development Bridge (SDB) tool allows you to communicate with a connected target device, and the unit test tool allows you to create test projects to verify the reliability of your code.
+You can run and test your application using the web simulator, which allows you to test how the application behaves, and even send in events and messages.
+You can also use the web unit test tool, where you can create test projects to verify the reliability of your code.